jenkins-x/jx-docs/content/en/docs/using/tasks/issues.md

 title: Issues
 linktitle: Issues
 description: Working with issues
+weight: 80
 ---

 Jenkins X defaults to using the issue tracker in your git provider for creating and browsing issues.

 e.g. if you are inside the source code of a github project then you can type [jx create issue](/commands/jx_create_issue):